 The Air Quality Index runs from 0 to 500: the larger the number, the greater the level of air pollution.
 To make it easier to use, the index is broken down into six general categories, each category corresponding to a different level of health concern.
 When the air quality index value is between 101 and 150, for example, air quality is considered to be “unhealthy for sensitive groups”, like people with heart or lung disease; when the value rises to above 200, air quality is considered “very unhealthy” or “hazardous” for the entire population.
-To check the AQI in your area, visit AirNow.
+Check the AQI in your area at: AirNow.

 Groups that are unusually sensitive to air pollution include individuals with heart and lung disease, children and older adults.

 Simply knowing what the air quality is like, doesn’t protect you against the harmful effects of air pollution.
 That’s why the U.S. EPA developed a set of recommendations for each of the individual pollutants.
 The precautions coincide with the six air quality categories.
 For example, when the AQI for ozone rises above 150, children and older adults as well as people with lung disease are cautioned to reduce prolonged or heavy exertion outdoors; when the AQI for sulfur dioxide rises above 200, children and people with heart or lung disease are encouraged to avoid outdoor exertion entirely.
-A complete set of recommendations can be found in the U.S. EPA’s publication, Air Quality Index: A Guide to Air Quality and Your Health
+A complete set of recommendations can be found in the U.S. EPA’s publication: Air Quality Index Basics,

 Current Air Quality, Forecasts and Advisories (South Coast Air Quality Management District)